Exidilia/ThreatHunting/splunk-lic-server/README.md

-in order to make this license server up and running, download the splunk licence server from digiboys and put it in the same directory as the Dockerfile. then run this command:
+in order to make this license server up and running, download the splunk licence server and put it in the same directory as the Dockerfile. then run this command:

-# these may be the incomplete commands
+# safely build and run
 ```
 docker build -t splunk-lic-srv:latest .
 ```